-At the end of June 2007, the Company entered into a new line of credit agreement with First National Bank (FNB) for a 364 day term.
-The new line of credit increased the amount available to borrow from \$2.5 million to \$3.0 million.
-There were no outstanding balances on our line of credit with First National Bank (FNB) at June 30, 2007 and at December 31, 2006, and no borrowings during the six month period ended June 30, 2007.
-The agreement also includes a \$1.0 million sub-limit under the line of credit for the issuance of letters of credit, and FNB issued a \$719,500 letter of credit on our behalf to the Industrial Development Authority of Montgomery County, Virginia, in conjunction with the Company's execution of an office lease.
+There were no outstanding balances on our \$3.0 million line of credit with First National Bank (FNB) at March 31, 2008 and at December 31, 2007, and no borrowings during the three month period ended March 31, 2008.
+In May 2006, we obtained a modification to allow a \$1.0 million sub-limit under the line of credit for the issuance of letters of credit, and FNB issued a letter of credit on our behalf to the Industrial Development Authority of Montgomery County, Virginia, in conjunction with the execution of an office lease.
+At March 31, 2008, the balance of the letter of credit was \$599,583 in connection with scheduled future rent payments due.

-3. Initial Public Offering and Capital Structure
+3. Capital Structure